1960 Formula One season

-The 1960 Formula One season was the 14th season of the FIA's Formula One motor racing.
-It featured the 11th FIA World Championship of Drivers, the third International Cup for F1 Manufacturers and numerous non-championship Formula One races.
-The World Championship commenced on 7 February and ended on 20 November after ten races.
+The 1960 Formula One season was the 14th season of FIA Formula One motor racing.
+It featured the 11th World Championship of Drivers, the third International Cup for F1 Manufacturers and five non-championship Formula One races.
+The World Championship was contested over ten races between 7 February and 20 November 1960.

-Jack Brabham won his second consecutive drivers title, and Cooper secured its second consecutive manufacturers' award.
+Jack Brabham driving for Cooper won his second consecutive Drivers' Championship.
+Cooper secured their second consecutive Manufacturers' title.